-Net Cash Provided by (Used in) Financing Activities
+Net Cash (Used in) Provided by Financing Activities

-Net Cash provided by financing activities for the year ended December 31, 2021 was \$55.2 million, which resulted from net proceeds from the Business Combination of \$80.0 million, offset by \$19.0 million distribution payments to members, \$5.6 million paid for the repurchase of Class B Units and \$0.2 million repayment of notes payable to members.
+Net Cash used in financing activities for the year ended December 31, 2022 was \$9.8 million, which resulted from \$2.4 million of distribution payments to members of WMH LLC and \$7.3 million for repayment of insurance premium financing.

-Net cash used in financing activities for the year ended December 31, 2020 was \$22.4 million, which resulted from \$22.0 million distributions to members and \$0.4 million paid for the repurchase of Class B Units.
+Net cash from financing activities for the year ended December 31, 2021 was \$48.1 million, which resulted from net proceeds from the Business Combination of \$80.0 million, offset by \$19.0 million of distribution payments to members of WMH LLC, \$7.1 million for repayment of insurance premium financing, \$5.6 million paid for the repurchase of Class B Units and \$0.2 million for repayments of notes payable to members.

-Net cash used in financing activities for the year ended December 31, 2019 was \$22.0 million, which was attributable to \$15.4 million in distribution payments to members, \$5.0 million repayment of the secured line of credit, and \$1.6 million for the repurchase of Class B units.
+Net cash used in financing activities for the year ended December 31, 2020 was \$23.0 million, which resulted from \$22.0 million of distribution payments to members of WMH LLC, \$0.6 million for repayment of insurance premium financing and \$0.4 million paid for the repurchase of Class B Units.